US Navy airships during World War II: Fleet Airship Wing Three

 ZP-32 was established at Naval Air Station Moffett Field in January 1942, initially without any blimps.
 It was formed from two TC-class blimps and two L-class blimps, based at Naval Air Station Moffett Field in February.
 Two TC-class blimps (TC-13 and TC-14) in storage deflated at Lakehurst, were shipped by rail, deflated, to NAS Moffett Field.
-These blimps were acquired by the Navy when the Army ended its lighter-than-air program in 1937.Auxiliary FieldsDel Mar, Lompoc, Watsonville and Eureka, California, North Bend and Astoria, Oregon, as well as Shelton and Quillayute in Washington.
+These blimps were acquired by the Navy when the Army ended its lighter-than-air program in 1937.